bobesa/olduar/server/db/README.md

     "config": {
         "type": "heal",
         "value": 50,
-        "msg_party": "%player% drank the water from fountain and got healed for %value% damage", "msg_player": "You drank the water from fountain" },
+        "msgParty": "%player% drank the water from fountain and got healed for %value% damage", "msgPlayer": "You drank the water from fountain" },
     "desc":"drink the water"
 }